Scale without Conformal Invariance: An Example

 There are many fixed-point solutions, and one must be careful to check that a solution to \ScInvII is not also a fixed point, even for nonzero $q$ and/or $p$.
 One must also check that the solution does not give a scalar potential that is unbounded from below.
 Unfortunately, in the simplest example with one Weyl spinor and two real scalars, we have not found a scale-invariant point with a bounded-from-below scalar potential that is not conformally invariant.
 We have verified that such scale-invariant points exist in more general models, e.g.,\ with two Weyl spinors and two real scalars \rcite{Fortin:2011sz}, but, to keep the presentation simple, we only display here the scale-invariant point (and the trajectory it lies on) in the model with one Weyl spinor and two real scalars.
 In an $\epsilon$-expansion we find the scale-invariant solution \eqn{ }[ScaleInvPoint]

 The reader will notice that the expansion for $q$ begins at third order in epsilon---this corresponds to the third order in the loop expansion of the beta function in Eqs.\ \ScInvII, which we have not included.
 It would seem that the solution is inconsistent and may disappear when the next order in beta is included.
-However, we have verified that the expansion for $q$ begins at second order in other schemes.
-Since physics is scheme-independent, we conclude that the scale-invariant solution \ScaleInvPoint can be trusted.
-That $q$ here begins at third order is a peculiarity of dimensional regularization with any modified minimal subtraction scheme.
+However, we have verified that this does not happen.
+That $q$ here begins at third order is due to a numerical accident of the two-loop Yukawa beta-functions.
+All these issues will be discussed elsewhere.